Mike Schultz (1940s pitcher)

-William Michael Schultz (December 17, 1920 – August 2, 2004) was a professional baseball player.
+William Michael Schultz (December 17, 1920 – August 2, 2004) was an American professional baseball player.
 He was a left-handed pitcher for one season (1947) with the Cincinnati Reds.
 For his career, he did not record a decision, with a 4.50 earned run average in two innings pitched.

-He was born in Syracuse, New York and died in East Syracuse, New York at the age of 83.
+He was born in Syracuse, New York and died in East Syracuse, New York, at the age of 83.